astorfi/TensorFlow-World/docs/tutorials/3-neural_network/autoencoder/README.rst

          penalty in the training loss in addition to the reconstruction error.
 They usually being used for the porpuse of other tasks such as classification.
-The loss is not as strightforward as other regularizers, and we will discuss it in another post later.
+The loss is not as straightforward as other regularizers, and we will discuss it in another post later.
      -   **Denoising Autoencoders (DAE):** The input of a DAE is a corrupted copy of the real input which is supposed to be reconstructed.
-Therfore, a DAE has to undo the corruption (noise) as well as reconstruction.
+Therefore, a DAE has to undo the corruption (noise) as well as reconstruction.
-     -   **Contractive Autoencoders (CAE):** The main idea behind these type of autoencoders is to learn a representation of the data which is robust to small changes of the input.
+     -   **Contractive Autoencoders (CAE):** The main idea behind these type of autoencoders is to learn a representation of the data which is robust to small changes in the input.
 -   **Variational Autoencoders:** They maximize the probability of the training data instead of copying the input to the output and therefore does not need regularization to capture useful